-The San Diego County District Attorney’s Victim Services Division works to reduce the trauma, frustration and the inconvenience experienced by victims, witnesses, and family members affected by crime.
-We do this by providing a variety of services to victims of crime and their families, in addition to supporting victims and witnesses through the criminal justice process.
+The San Diego County District Attorney’s Victim Services Division works diligently to reduce the trauma, frustration, and the inconvenience experienced by victims, witnesses, and family members affected by crime.
+We do this by providing a variety of services to victims of crime and their families.
+In addition, we express our full support to victims and witnesses through the criminal justice process.

 - Crisis Intervention